DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h3 style="color:#009623;"><a id="different"></a>What's Different</h3>

-* The Library will be open Monday through Friday from 9 a.m. to 5 p.m. and Saturdays from 1 to 5 p.m.
+* The Library will be open Monday through Friday from 9 a.m. to 5 p.m. and Saturdays & Sundays from 1 to 5 p.m.
-* Returns will only be accepted only on Saturday and Sundays from 9 a.m. to 5 p.m. at the outdoor return.
+* Returns are accepted seven days a week in the Community Room when the building is open.
+The outdoor book return is open on Saturdays and Sundays from 1 to 5 p.m.
 * We are allowed 150 people in the building.
 Please be courteous with your time.
 * Masks must be worn at all times and fully cover the nose and mouth.
 * Children under age 12 must remain with a caregiver at all times.